dga711/msfs-webui-devkit/readme.md

 ## Known Limitations

 * On some FMC screens it might break the page layout and the content shifts UP for a few pixels.
 While not nice, its ok for development.
-* Sometimes seems to fail no matter what you do.
+* Sometimes seems to fail refresh of sources no matter what you do.

 ## Contributing
 Pull requests and further information on the insides are welcome.
 For major changes, please open an issue first to discuss what you would like to change.